Q) What is POLAR BOREALIS Magazine?

 When you have sold me a reprint, the contract guarantees you the right to sell it again anywhere, anytime, to anyone—even BEFORE it is published in POLAR BOREALIS.

-Q) What will a typical issue consist of?
+Q) What does a typical issue consist of?

 Q) How will it be distributed?